-One of our favourite examples of how to do this well is Pixar.
-Clearly they’re a very creative company.
-One of the ways they do is that is by using what they call a “Brains Trust” as part of the standards for reviewing new ideas.
+One of our favourite examples of how to do this is Pixar, where creativity is highly valued.
+They use what they call a “Brains Trust” as part of their standards for reviewing new ideas.

 This is a small group of experienced in-house experts, who’ve been through the creative process many times before.
-They give constructive feedback on early stage ideas.
-Their aim is to help those ideas grow.
-But importantly, they can’t veto those ideas at that point. (see also our business writing article for more on this).
+They give constructive feedback on early-stage ideas.
+They aim to help those ideas grow.
+But importantly, they can’t veto those ideas at that point.
+(See also our business writing article for more on this).

-This is a different approach to many businesses, who review ideas at formal committee “hurdle” meetings.
+This is a different approach to many businesses, which review ideas at formal committee “hurdle” meetings.

 If those ideas don’t hit pre-specified criteria, they get killed.
 This ends up blocking many ideas rather than improving them.
 That’s very demotivating for all those involved.

-So leaders need to help nurture ideas.
-To set clear standards of what “good” ideas look like, and remind people of the end goal.
+So leaders should help nurture ideas.
+To set clear standards of what “good” ideas look like, and remind people of the goal.

 Good creative ideas connect with the target audience and grow the brand.